MK Dons 2014/15 Customer Charter

 3. Charity requests will be considered and then responded to, by mail only, approximately two weeks prior to the event.
 We can not guarantee fulfilment of each and every request we receive due to the number we receive.

-4. Charitable donations will only be granted directly to the organizations seeking to benefit from MK Dons involvement.
+4. Charitable donations will only be granted directly to the organisations seeking to benefit from MK Dons involvement.
 MK Dons does not provide assistance through fundraising campaigns on behalf of a charity, fundraising companies or third-party representatives.

 Please mail written request and donation request form to: